MarcoParola/DL-quickstart/logging/README.md

 Histograms and Distributions: Explore the distribution of weights, biases, and activations throughout the network layers.

+In order to visualize logs of an experiments is necessary to run a tensorboard server and to specify in the option "--logdir" the folder in which log data are saved: python -m tensorboard.main --logdir=logs

 Weights & Biases (WandB):
 Weights & Biases, often abbreviated as WandB, is a collaborative platform for machine learning experiments.
 It provides logging, visualization, and experiment tracking functionalities, enabling seamless collaboration and reproducibility across teams.
 Key features of WandB include: